Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Reconstruction Method

 {with proportionality constant $k$.}

 \parag{FIB-SEM to HAADF Mapping} Injecting the heavy atom content $Z$ of~\eqref{eq:fibsem} into~\eqref{eq:I_haadf} yields the desired mapping from FIB-SEM to {synthetic HAADF intensity}

-where $C$ and $\gamma$ characterise the imaging configuration and sample properties. {These parameters are adjusted} so that the histograms and dynamic range of our synthetic HAADF images match those of real experimental data, as shown in Fig.~\ref{fig: sem_to_tem}.
-During training, {tilt angle} $\theta$ and increments $\Delta\theta$ are randomly sampled from predefined ranges and~\eqref{eq:sem2tem} is applied to generate STEM tilt series used for training.
+where $C$ and $\gamma$ characterize the imaging configuration and sample properties.
+During training, tilt angle $\theta$ and increments $\Delta\theta$ are randomly sampled from predefined ranges and Equation ~\ref{eq:sem2tem} is used to generate STEM tilt series used for training.